 The Company has established a system for ensuring that the execution of duties by directors complies with laws and regulations and the Articles of Incorporation, and that the structure required to ensure the appropriateness of other operations (internal control system) is in place as described below.
-The following is the outline of the Basic Policy on Internal Control System as of December17, 2021.
-(The Company’s Basic Policy on Internal Control System was decided on at the meeting of the Board of Directors held on May 2, 2006, and its latest revision was made on December 17, 2021.)
+The following is the outline of the Basic Policy on Internal Control System as of May 18, 2023.
+(The Company’s Basic Policy on Internal Control System was decided at the meeting of the Board of Directors held on May 2, 2006, and was recently revised on May 18, 2023.)

 The Company makes group-wide efforts to preclude any relationship with antisocial forces, irrespective of the circumstances.